Neocate Line of Brands

 Most cases involving pharmaceuticals allege that a drug was sold with design, manufacturing, and/or marketing defects, which typically refers to a company’s failure to warn of a certain side effect.
 In the case of Neocate, our attorneys suspect that patients may be able to take legal action in light of claims that Nutricia failed to adequately warn doctors and patients about the risk of bone fractures and other serious potential complications.

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in neocate lawsuits.
-We are handling individual litigation nationwide and currently accepting new bone fracture injury cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Neocate lawsuits.
+We are handling individual litigation nationwide and currently accepting new cases in all 50 states.